Updated January 20, 2021

-As part of a community dedicated to reducing the transmission of COVID-19, we must substantially limit many in-person activities this fall.
+As part of a community dedicated to reducing the transmission of COVID-19, we must substantially limit many in-person activities.

 Gathering in groups significantly increases the risk of transmission and so we are establishing requirements for the holding of events until it is clear that the public health environment will allow for greater flexibility.